Home » Indian Polity » Model Code of Conduct

 What is the Model Code of Conduct?

 The MCC is a comprehensive set of guidelines issued by the ECI to govern the conduct of political parties and candidates in the lead-up to elections.
-It covers various aspects, including speeches, campaigning activities, polling procedures, and the behavior of both parties in power and opposition, with the overarching goal of upholding the integrity of the electoral process.
+It covers various aspects, including speeches, campaigning activities, polling procedures, and the behaviour of both parties in power and opposition, with the overarching goal of upholding the integrity of the electoral process.

 Model Code of Conduct Overview